 and until 1986 also of Château Larose-Trintaudon

 was.
-As a consultant in the construction of the winery was the famous professor Émile Peynaud
+The famous professor Émile was a consultant in the construction of the winery Peynaud

 (1912-2004).
-The prestigious name allowed the noble friend of the owner Juan Noguera, Marqués de Cáceres to use.
-The Bodega is considered a pioneer of the renaissance of the Rioja since the 1970s.
-There is no own vineyard, the grapes are bought by local winegrowers in Cenicero and the surrounding area.
-For this purpose, the best vineyards in the area were selected and long-term contracts were signed to ensure both premium quality grapes and proper vineyard management of these vineyards.
+The noble friend of the owner Juan Noguera, Marqués de Cáceres, allowed to use the prestigious name.
+The bodega is considered a pioneer for the Renaissance of the Rioja from the 1970s.
+There is no own vineyard, the grapes are bought by local winegrowers in Cenicero and in the area.
+The best vineyards in the area were selected and long-term contracts were concluded to ensure both premium quality grapes and proper viticulture management of these vineyards.

-A new viticulture school was founded with the aim of fully expressing the character of each plot of particularly ancient vineyards.
-A winemaking team is responsible for the vinification.
-There are 40,000 oak barrels for the expansion.
-The red wines are fruity and less oak-accented than usual in Rioja expanded.
-In the case of white wines, barrels are largely dispensed with.
-The flagship "Gaudium" is blended from Tempranillo (95%) and Graciano (5%) and aged 18 months in new French oak barrels and another 24 months in the bottle.
-About half of the production is exported to 120 markets worldwide.
+A new wine-growing school was founded with the aim of fully expressing the character of each individual parcel of particularly old vineyards.
+A team of oenologists is responsible for the vinification.
+40,000 oak barrels are available for expansion.
+The red wines are fruity and less oak-dominated than usual in Rioja.
+The majority of white wines do not use barriques.
+The flagship "Gaudium" is blended from Tempranillo (95%) and Graciano (5%) and matures for 18 months in new French barriques and another 24 months in bottle.
+Around half of the production is exported to 120 markets worldwide.